How to Become a Video Game Reviewer

 5. Research job opportunities.
 There are a large number of video game publications, websites, and magazines that offer gaming-related content (start with the big names like Kotaku and IGN).
 Which ones are the best fit for your interests and writing style?
 Do your research.
 Learn what kinds of content they produce, and read up on their hiring process and requirements.

-See also How To Become A Video Game Translator
+See also How to Become a Video Game Character Modeler

 6. Be passionate!
 Game reviewing is a competitive job market.
 You’ll need to really care about the content you’re writing, the games, and the game industry as a whole.
 If you really love your job, it will help give you the grit and persistence you’ll need to hustle and always be looking for new opportunities.